 From the above results, it can be seen that RAC based on Theorem 1 can quickly choose the optimal Q in different TM algorithms, and can therefore improve performance of TM applications with high contention.
-Lee-TM and our previous work [22] showed RAC was also able to improve performance of real TM applications.
+Our previous work [19] showed RAC was also able to improve performance of real TM applications.